Skip to main content

 4. Brand

 The brand of the AC compressor can significantly impact its cost.
 Well-established brands with a strong reputation often charge a premium for their products.
 It’s important to consider the brand’s reliability, customer reviews, and warranty coverage when making your decision.
+Always weigh the brand against warranty terms and installer recommendations.

 5. Labor & Installation Costs